Leopoldsberg

-The Leopoldsberg ([ˈleːopɔldsˌbɛrɡ]; 425 m) is perhaps Vienna’s most famous hill, towering over the Danube and the city.
+The Leopoldsberg ([ˈleːopɔldsˌbɛrɡ]; 425 m) is a hill in Vienna, Austria, towering over the Danube and the city.
 Leopoldberg’s most prominent landmark is the church which stands at the top, and which is clearly visible from Vienna below.
 Construction of the Leopoldsberg church, dedicated to Saint Leopold, began in 1679; an expansion following a design by Antonio Beduzzi was undertaken 1718–30.
 Other renovations were to follow.
 Across the square from the church, on what used to be a tower of the fortification system, a memorial to those Austrians who returned home from captivity after World War II was created in 1948.

 Geography

 Leopoldberg forms the northeastern corner of the Alps.
 Alternating layers of marl (rich in carbonate) and sandstone form the parent rock.
 Unlike most of the mountains of the flysch zone (Upper Cretaceous and Tertiary periods), the Leopoldsberg has steep slopes due to the erosive power of the river Danube on one side and of a small creek on the other.
 This relief intensifies the differences in local climate and vegetation, which are provided by the borderline between Pannonic and Central European climates.
 The northern slope is covered with beech forests, the most common forest type of the Wienerwald.